Does stress affect skin

 • Glucose (sugar) is released into the blood to give you that burst of energy you need for 'fight-flight mode'.
 If your body doesn't use these sugars a process called glycation starts where the sugars are reabsorbed into the layers of surrounding tissues and skin.

 • Arteries are restricted which cuts the blood supply to the skin reducing it’s ability to receive the nourishment it needs.
-Source

 • The skin’s natural protective antibodies decreases, opening up opportunities for bacteria and germs to enter into the deeper layers of your skin.

 Whether caused by diet affecting the skin or chronic stress, high blood sugar levels inevitably lead to increased insulin production.
-Secreted in the beta cells of the pancreas (situated just under our ribs on the left), insulin is a major pronging hormone.
+Secreted in the beta cells of the pancreas (situated just under our ribs on the left), insulin is a major hormone.
 Its main job is fat and carbohydrate regulation.
 At optimal levels, insulin is our friend, clearing excess sugar from our blood.

-The effects of increased insulin levels:
+However, the effects of increased insulin levels include:

 • Promotes inflammation and ageing.